 9. Show them love

 A hug goes a long way in comforting not only children but adults as well.
-In fact, I have read research that shows that hugging, as well as crying, releases chemicals in the brain that help with the sadness.
+In fact, I have read the research that shows that hugging, as well as crying, releases chemicals in the brain that help with the sadness.

 10. Get professional help

 Feel encouraged to ask someone you trust for advice or a referral.
-This might be a friend, who’s experienced loss, a social worker, priest, nurse, your child’s schoolteacher, psychologist or your doctor.
+This might be a friend, who’s experienced loss, a social worker, priest, nurse, your child’s school teacher, psychologist or your doctor.

 Healing takes time.
-Dealing with the changes that the loss brings and adjusting to the life without this person takes time and space.
+Dealing with the changes that the loss brings and adjusting to life without this person takes time and space.
 Allow for it.